Home / OMSAS Application Guide / OMSAS – University of Ottawa

 • Advanced Placement (AP), International Baccalaureate (IB) and transfer credits cannot be used to satisfy the full-time studies requirement.

-• Note: We do not include studies leading to a diploma or certificate, or to MD degrees.
+• We do not include studies leading to a diploma or certificate, or to MD degrees.

 Furthermore, the Admissions Committee reserves the right to assess: